2023 Solar Incentives Guide for Clawson, MI - Tax Credits & Rebates

 Can I use multiple types of renewable energy to power my home?

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-You should discuss the details of your plan with your local Clawson solar panel installer, to make sure you know what you'll need and what types of incentives you may or may not qualify for.
+Yes, you can employ multiple types of renewable energy to power your home, such as a combination of solar and wind power.
+You can also combine renewable energy generation with a backup source of non-renewable energy.
+Be sure to discuss the details of your plan with your local Clawson solar installation expert, to get an understanding of what will be needed and what types of incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.